paulschick/spartan-ng-mcp-server/docs/usage/components.md

 ### Component Information

 ```
-"Tell me about the shadcn/ui button component"
+"Tell me about the Spartan NG button component"
 "What is the card component used for?"
 "Describe the dialog component features"
 ```